 Marketing and advertising are overseen by regulators and comply with industry codes of conduct.
 Advertising only reaches intended audiences.

-Legal operators generate over \$10 billion in tax revenue each year to support vital public services.
+Legal operators and manufacturers create good-paying jobs and generate billions in tax revenue each year to support vital public services.